Jeloo/Ivanhoe-php-SDK/README.md

 `document_path`.

 `language` - Two characters that means a user language.

+`google_client_id` - Google analytics client id from [_ga] cookie.
+Can be get within a helper Analitycs

 Example: